Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 The first thing you need to do is remove the labels from the bottles.
 You can then cut them either vertically or horizontally to create hanging containers.
 Create one big opening at the top of each bottle and drill drainage holes at the bottom.

 Now is the time to paint them in bold colors, if you want to.
-Colorful flower pots will draw more attention than white or clear ones.
+I personally believe that colorful flower pots will draw more attention than white or clear ones.

 If you have a lot of bottles and seedlings on hand, you can create a pretty garden wall like it’s shown above.
 The water from the drainage holes will hydrate the potted plants below.